BT Mobile: SIM-only plans

-Anyone living in a BT Broadband home is eligible for a £5 monthly discount on all BT Mobile plans - each account holder can have up to five discounted plans but there's no limit to the number of people in a house that can take up the offer.
+Anyone living in a BT Broadband home was eligible for a £5 monthly discount on all BT Mobile plans - each account holder could have up to five discounted plans but with no limit to the number of people in a house that could take up the offer.

 Features

 TNT Sports

-Subscribers to BT Mobile can watch TNT Sports through the dedicated mobile streaming app.
-However, watching BT Sport via television still requires a paid subscription.
+Subscribers to BT Mobile could watch TNT Sports through the dedicated mobile streaming app.
+However, watching BT Sport via television still required a paid subscription.

 BT Wi-Fi

-Subscribers to BT Mobile have unlimited access to BT Wi-Fi, regardless of the data allowance in their contracts.
-Connection to BT Wi-Fi can be made through a web browser or the dedicated BT Wi-Fi application.
+Subscribers to BT Mobile had unlimited access to BT Wi-Fi, regardless of the data allowance in their contracts.
+Connection to BT Wi-Fi could be made through a web browser or the dedicated BT Wi-Fi application.

 BT Mobile App

 The BT Mobile app allows subscribers to keep on top of their contract allowance, allowing them to see their minutes, texts and remaining data allowance.
 The app also shows out-of-contract spending, details of the subscribers' contract and information on data roaming.